-- 52. Students wishing to change from full-time to part-time or vice versa are required to complete the change of mode of attendance form and submit this to Student Administration.18 The change of mode must first be approved by the DoGS or Head of Department. - 53.
-Students who wish to change their mode of attendance should note that a change from full-time to part-time study will not normally be approved after the end of the second year of the MPhil or PhD programme. - 54.
+- 54. Students wishing to change from full-time to part-time or vice versa are required to complete the change of mode of attendance form and submit this to the Doctoral School .
+The change of mode must first be approved by the School Director of PGR Education or Head of School. - 55.
+Students who wish to change their mode of attendance should note that a change from full-time to parttime study will not normally be approved after the end of the second year of the MPhil or PhD programme. - 56.
 The thesis deadline will be adjusted in line with the change to mode of study, with part-time attendance counted as 0.5 FTE.